aurelia/aurelia/docs/user-docs/routing/router-hooks.md

 }
 ```

 In this example, we are telling the router we only want to apply the hook to a component called admin, all other routed components will be ignored when this hook is run.
-It is recommended that you use the whitelist approach using `include` where only a few components need to use a hook and `exclude` when mostly all components need to be run through the hook.
+It is recommended that you use the allow list approach using `include` where only a few components need to use a hook and `exclude` when mostly all components need to be run through the hook.

 ## Authentication

 One of the most common scenarios you will use router hooks for is adding in authentication to your applications.
 Whether you use a third-party service such as Auth0 or Firebase Auth or your own authentication implementation, the process is mostly the same.

 In this example, we will create a service class which will contain our methods for logging in and out.